/**

 const notAllowed = /[^A-Z0-9\s-]/gi;

-const seperators = /[\s-]+/g;
+const separators = /[\s-]+/g;

-const parts = string.replace(notAllowed, "").split(seperators);
+const parts = string.replace(notAllowed, "").split(separators);

 const isShort = short && parts.length > 2;